 Latest posts by Chiara Mazzucco (see all)

 No, seriously.
 How’s your imagination doing lately?
-I’m assuming you’re not seeing dragons waging war and little toad conductors on your train ride to work.
+I’m assuming you’re not seeing dragons waging war (Unless you’re a Game of Thrones fan) and little toad conductors on your train ride to work.
 I’m also assuming that at one point in your life, you did.

-Maybe it’s because Jewels and I are both writing YA novels right now and have been back and forth sharing and detailing plots and characters filled with magic and adventure.
-Or maybe it’s because every time I see Rob Pattinson and Kristen Stewart together, I get mad the books were ruined and tween-ized.
+Maybe it’s because Jewels and I are both writing YA novels right now and have been sharing and detailing plots, and characters, filled with magic and adventure.
+Or maybe it’s because every time I see Rob Pattinson and Kristen Stewart together, I become so mad that the books were ruined and tween-ized.
 If that’s even a term.